Setting the course for green shipping

 Reducing CO2 emissions by implementing a digital collaboration platform

 PortXchange Synchronizer offers a centralized platform for sharing real-time data.
-It combines data retrieved directly from terminals, port authorities, service providers, agents, AIS data, and forecasts from artificial intelligence applications and presents a common situational awareness around the port call process.
+It combines data retrieved directly from terminals, port authorities, service providers, agents, AIS data, and forecasts from artificial intelligence applications.
+It presents a common situational awareness around the port call process.

 For years, the industry has always been interested in gathering data for various types of analysis.
 But, on the other hand, it was “never meant to be” shared between parties.
 People are terrified of their ships being tracked, and some argue that “transparency will destroy the industry.”
 But why not turn this “new” transparency into a competitive advantage that will benefit all the stakeholders?
 We continuously exchange information in our daily life.
 Why can’t the maritime industry start doing the same?
 Port of Algeciras